Maria-shn/Hackathon/README.md

 ## Integration with Other NICE Services

 As an additional challenge, the AI can bee integrated with other NICE services and products, such as voice recognition, video support, and AI for personalization.
-This has resulted in a more comprehensive and effective customer service solution.
+This will result in a more comprehensive and effective customer service solution.

 ## Contributors